MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises.md

 This guide will show you how to open the booking engine with multiple enterprises and set a pre-selected city or location.

-> **Important:** Make sure you fulfill all the required [prerequisites](./prerequisites.md).
-Without doing so the code can be hard to understand or the behavior of the code can differ.
+> **Important:** Make sure you fulfill all the required [Prerequisites](prerequisites.md).
+Without doing so, the code of the use cases can be hard to understand or the behavior of the code can differ from what you expect.

 ## Sample code

 Below is some sample HTML and Javascript code to demonstrate the functionality.
 Numbered notes beneath the code snippet relate to the numbered comments within the code.

-The sample uses an example scenario of three hotels, with two of them in the same London location:
+The sample uses an example scenario of three hotels, with two of them in the same city location:

 * One hotel in Paris
 * One hotel in London